Blathe/Python-Wallpaper-Switcher/README.md

 the program will pick a random time between the two values and switch the picture.

 There are plenty of programs that do this same thing with more features, but I mostly just wanted to try to figure it out myself and have fun with a little project to kill some time. :)

+Works great if you run this program on system startup.